jimdigriz/gaele/README.md

 ## HTTP Server on GCE

-Once you have deployed to GAE, you need to configure your HTTP servers to proxy requests to the service:
+Once you have deployed to GAE, you need to configure your HTTP servers to proxy requests to the service]:

 ### nginx